 - i.
 Objective: To maintain at zero supensions or decrease the number of suspensions for all youth served. - ii.
 Indicator: Percentage of youth that demonstrate maintenance of no suspensions or a decrease in suspensions - iii.
-Who Applied: Program youth (clients) served by the All 4 Youth program ages 0-22 - iv.
-Time of Measure: July 1, 2019 to June 30, 2020.
-The Treatment Outcome Survey 6-22 y/o was implemented in October 2019 and the data reflected represents results from October 2019-June 30, 2020.
-The Treatment Outcome Survey 0-5 y/o was implemented in February 2020 and the data reflected represents results from February 2020-June 30, 2020. - v.
+Who Applied: Program youth served by the All 4 Youth program ages 0-22 - iv.
+Time of Measure: July 1, 2020 to June 30, 2021. - v.
 Data Source: All 4 Youth Treatment Outcome Survey. - vi.
 Target Goal Expectancy: 70% of youth served will have had no suspensions or a reduced rate of suspension since the beginning of treatment (less suspensions occurring after receiving treatment as indicated in Treatment Ouctome Surveys from initial survey and each time period thereafter and at discharge). - vii.
 Outcome: FCSS created the All 4 Youth Treatment Outcome Survey as a data collection tool to gather self reports from youth/caregiver on out of school suspensions and expulsions.
 The Treatment Outcome Survey is given to youth/caregiver at intake, every 6 months and at discharge.
-Of Note: Not all discharge youth have paired data because FCSS did not begin implementation of the survey until October 2019, meaning a discharged youth may have enrolled into services before implementation and therefore not received an intial survey.
-Moving forward we expect there to be more paired data in subsequent outcome reporting periods.